Avocado Hummus with only 3 ingredients!

 To make Avocado Hummus, you will need:

-- 2 large ripe avocados peeled, pitted
+- 2 medium ripe avocados peeled, pitted

 - 1 package McCormick® Guacamole Seasoning Mix